jakemanger/spacetimeview/README.md

 Now if you navigate to the link provided above (e.g.
 <https://jakemanger.github.io/spacetimeview/>) you should see your data
-displayed in a responsive and interactive space time view.
+displayed in a free, responsive and interactive space time view website.